-Aimee Sunny is the Senior Preservation Coordinator for the City of Lake Worth, Florida, where she administers all aspects of the City’s Historic Preservation Program.
-While with the City, Aimee has worked on updating the City’s historic resource surveys through grant funding, as well as implementing a historic preservation awards program, a historic marker program, and historic district signage.
-She is also responsible for reviewing building permits and Certificates of Appropriateness in the City’s six historic districts and leading community outreach and education efforts.
+Aimee Sunny is the Director of Education for the Preservation Foundation of Palm Beach, a non-profit organization dedicated to preserving the architectural and cultural heritage of the Town of Palm Beach.
+Aimee oversees the Foundation’s many educational programs including operating the Little Red Schoolhouse Living History Program, the Heritage Education program, and the Foundation’s Scholarship and Internship programs.
+Prior to joining the Foundation, Aimee was the Senior Preservation Coordinator for the City of Lake Worth, Florida, where she administered all aspects of the City’s Historic Preservation Program.
+While with the City, Aimee worked on updating the City’s historic resource surveys through grant funding, and implemented a historic preservation awards program, a historic marker program, and a historic district signage plan.
+She also reviewed building permits and Certificates of Appropriateness in the City’s six historic districts and led community outreach and education efforts.
 She previously worked for the architecture firm of Fairfax, Sammons & Partners designing classical and traditional residences, the Center for Historic Preservation at Ball State University, the City of Chicago’s Historic Preservation Division, and Indiana Landmarks.
 Aimee completed her Master of Science in Historic Preservation at Ball State University, and her Bachelor of Architecture at the University of Notre Dame.
 Aimee is an avid traveler, having studied abroad in Italy and Australia, and has traveled extensively both in the US and abroad.

 Matt Synatschk serves as the Historic Planner for the City of Georgetown, TX, overseeing various aspects of the local preservation program and downtown revitalization. projects.
 Prior to joining the City, Matt worked for the Texas Historical Commission for five years, managing the Certified Local Government Program and working in the Visionaries in Preservation Programs.
 In addition to his work at the City of Georgetown, Matt serves on the Board of Directors for the National Alliance for Preservation Commissions, assisting preservation commissions around the nation in enhancing their local preservation efforts.
 Matt graduated with a Bachelor’s Degree in History from the University of Texas in 2001 and completed his Master’s Degree in Public History at Texas State University in 2007.